ChicagoPark/RL/README.md

 when epsilon is near 0: exploitation when epsilon is near 1: exploration

+## 5. Deep Q-learning

+Image can be the representation of state, but it could be difficult to recognize the situation easily.
+That's why most cases we put image sequence as an input.

+There are output nodes as much as possible actions from the state.

 <!--
 next lecture(written 3/14): Exploration vs. Exploitation - Learning the Optimal Reinforcement Learning Policy(https://www.youtube.com/watch?v=mo96Nqlo1L8&list=PLZbbT5o_s2xoWNVdDudn51XM8lOuZ_Njv&index=7)